 Editor's picks: AVI JACOB: SURRENDER (EP REVIEW) written by Ken Abrams

 Avi Jacob - "New England" audio premiere by Jonathan Frahm

 Charleston City Paper 03.21.18

 Avi Jacob gives up life stories on Surrender By Heath Ellison

 Bio: Emerging folk/soul artist Avi Jacob's newest EP "Surrender" was produced by Simone Felice, producer of the Lumineer's "Cleopatra" and has gained many fans and great reviews from critics.
-Avi is a relentlessly honest writer, combining the inherent truth of songwriters like Bob Dylan with a soulful voice & catchy melodies.
-Avi has been touring the country opening for acts like Dr. John, Band of Heathens, MIPSO, SUSTO, & Zach WIlliams of the Lone Bellow.
+Avi is a relentlessly honest writer, combining the inherent truth of writers like Bob Dylan & Townes Van Zandt with a beautiful soulful voice.
+Avi has been touring the country as support for acts including Dr. John, Rodney Atkins, The Lone Bellow, SUSTO, & the Band of Heathens.

 Surrender review 2